Anynomouss/grin-vanity-py/README.md

 * Directly start from random seed, not mnemonic for better performance
 * Thee optional X-args, begin'= 'string, end = 'string' contains = ['m','i','m','b','l','e','w','i','m','b','l','e']
   * Use default None as boolean to skipp check, searching for substring is likely to slow down search compared to begin and end string
-* Check if mimble-wimble-py has a .from(seed) function similar to bip_utils library it uses.
 * Optionally use two step script to create easy parillization using gnu-parallel

 ## Example use